paschalidi/precommit-eslint-fix-demo/README.md

 I'm definitely NOT a Git Guru, so if anyone has experience with this or can help in any way it will be greatly appreciated.

 To use the post-commit method:
-1. Copy the `pre-commit` file into your git hooks directory `cp post-commit .git/hooks/.`
+1. Copy the `post-commit` file into your git hooks directory `cp post-commit .git/hooks/.`
 1. Follow steps 2. and 3. from above.
 1. Now everything should be as expected.